johanthebiologist/macOS/README.md

     set txt to make new file at (the target of the front window) as alias with properties {name:"README.txt"}
     select txt
 end tell`

+I have it saved as README.app in /Applications, and invoke it with Alfred (speedier than Spotlight).